marascoben/minicomputer/README.md

-# simple-cisc
+# minicomputer

-A simple Complex Instruction Set Computer (CISC) simulator developed for the CSCI6461 Computer Architecture course at the George Washington University.
+> This project was developed for the CSCI6461 Computer Architecture course during my masters studies at the George Washington University.

+A Complex Instruction Set (CISC) computer simulator.

 ## Build and Run